NN Archive

 If the archive is aimed for inference on our devices, the file needs to be in a RVC compiled format matching the requirements of

-the RVC Platform it's aimed to be ran on:
+the RVC Platform it is meant to run on:

 * Binary Large Object (.blob or .superblob) for RVC2 and RVC3 Platforms, or